-This week’s lesson is tied together by a Magic Show I saw recently and the movie Die Hard.
+This week’s lesson is focused on the importance of capturing your audience’s attention from the get-go, and is tied together by a Magic Show I saw recently and the movie Die Hard.

 When you start the substantive part of your presentation, it is imperative that you have the attention of the audience.